-These are the best Nintendo Switch Controllers in January 2021: Hori, 8bitdo, PowerA, and More!
+These are the best Nintendo Switch Controllers in Summer 2021: Hori, 8bitdo, PowerA, and More!

 The Nintendo Switch is a great, versatile console.
-Playing it docked on the TV or on the go portably, Nintendo’s latest console thrives not on specs and 4K tech, but instead on functionality and first-party Nintendo goodness.
+Whether playing it docked on the TV or on the go, Nintendo’s latest console thrives not on specs and 4K tech, but instead on functionality and first-party Nintendo goodness.
+It’s almost like the revival of a reliable portable console.
 It’s pretty much the best of both the console and portable gaming world, so other than a bit more storage, what else can you ask for?

-Well, you could ask for better controllers.
+Well, you could ask for better controllers!
 The Nintendo Switch Pro Controller and Joy-Cons are very expensive, and the Joy-Cons, in particular, are known to develop drifting issues in their analog sticks.
-It’s not the best experience!
-Instead, you can pick up some third party controllers for cheaper and arguably have a better time.
+It’s not the best experience.
+Instead, you can pick up some cheaper third-party controllers and arguably have a better time.

 Navigate this guide: